 Prudent liquidity risk management implies maintaining at all times sufficient cash, liquid investments and committed credit facilities to meet the Company's commitments as they arise.
 The Company manages liquidity risk by maintaining adequate cash reserves and by continuously monitoring forecast and actual cash flows.
-The Company is currently assessing all options to address its liquidity issues.
-It is not possible to determine with any certainty the success and adequacy of these initiatives.
+The Company continues to assess all options to address its liquidity issues.
+It is not possible to determine with any certainty the success and adequacy of these initiatives, but the Company is successfully raising funds by marketing non-brokered private placement of common shares and warrants.

-12. Capital disclosures
+11. Capital disclosures